Mexican Congress passes radical shake-up of oil industry

 The revised bill did not go that far, but it opened up the prospect of production-sharing contracts and licenses, and both parties were keen to pass it this week.

-Barely 24 hours had elapsed since Senate approval when PAN and PRI lower house deputies signed off on the reform.
-They packed a smaller chamber of the house after a group of left-wing legislators of the Party of the Democratic Revolution (PRD) tried to derail the reform by blocking access to the main floor.
+Barely 24 hours had elapsed since Senate approval when PAN and PRI lower house deputies signed off on the reform, packed into a smaller chamber of the house after a group of left-wing Party of the Democratic Revolution (PRD) legislators tried to derail the reform by blocking access to the main floor.

 Supported by the Green Party, a group allied to the PRI, lawmakers from the three parties gave final approval to the bill with 353 votes in favour and 134 against after rejecting a long list of objections to the bill argued by left-wing opponents.

-Critics lamented the energy reform as an act of submission and the end of an era, tapping into the pride many Mexicans still feel over the 1938 move by then-President Lazaro Cardenas to expropriate foreign oil companies' assets and create Pemex.
+Critics lamented the energy reform as an act of submission and the end of an era, tapping into the pride many Mexicans still feel over President Lazaro Cardenas' move to expropriate foreign oil companies' assets in 1938 and create Pemex.

 "Today is a black day," said Ricardo Monreal, a trenchant critic of the government and leader of the leftist Citizens' Movement in the lower house.
 "More poverty for everyone, which has been the rule for Mexican privatizations."